This is an updated guideline from NICE on managing hypertension in adults. It was published in Aug 2019.

 In the previous guideline there were some exceptions where certain groups could be initiated on a beta-blocker.
-This has been removed from this guideline as it isn't felt to be normal practice and there isn't much evidence to support their use.
+This has been removed from this guideline as it isn't felt to be normal practice, and there isn't much evidence to support their use.

 Dual therapy at step 1 treatment

-There is some evidence from 1 study that there may be benefit from starting patients on two therapies at once.
+There is some evidence from one study that there may be benefit from starting patients on two therapies at once.
 However it was felt that the evidence wasn't robust enough to encourage this practice yet.

 Is one approach better than another at steps 2 or 3?

 No. There isn't much evidence supporting any particular combination of medications at steps 2 or 3.
-I also couldn't see any advise as to whether we should increase one drug to it's maximum dose before adding in another drug or not.
+I also couldn't see any advise as to whether we should increase one drug to its maximum dose before adding in another drug or not.